Ark7 vs Realbricks: A Comprehensive Comparison

 Ark7 uses SEC-qualified Regulation A+ offerings for its long-term rental properties, making them open to all investors.
 However, Ark7 enforces a 12-month holding period before any shares can be sold.
 That restriction applies whether you bought in the primary offering or later on the secondary market.

 Realbricks offers SEC-regulated, debt-free long-term rental properties to all U.S. investors, with a clear, consistent structure.
 Every investor has equal access, starting with just $100 — and there are no holding periods.
-Once a property is fully funded and moves to the secondary market (30 days later), investors can place sell orders regardless of when they purchased.
-Secondary market buyers can also invest freely, without worrying about minimum holding requirements.
+The Realbricks secondary market is expected to be released Q1 of 2026.
+Once available, a property will move to the secondary market 30 days after it becomes fully funded on the primary marketplace.
+Fully funded means all the available shares are sold.
+Once listed on the secondary market, investors will be able to place sell orders, to create a chance for liquidity.

 Comparison: